 Prof. Paul Nightingale of the Science Policy Research Unit, University of Sussex, UK warns that geoengineering governance needs to take account of people blaming solar geoengineering for adverse weather.

 Major-General Munir Muniruzzaman of the Bangladesh Institute of Peace and Security Studies says militaries need to advise politicians on the security dimensions of geoengineering.

 Janos Pasztor, C2G2 Executive Director, sees increasing informal discussion of carbon removal technologies amongst participants at COP23.

-C2G2 Webinar on Geoengineering and Biological Diversity, November 2, 2017 (Click for transcript.)
+Yolanda Teran, Indigenous International Forum on Biodiversity, Ecuador C2G2 Webinar on Geoengineering and Biological Diversity, 2 November 2017 (Click for transcript.)